OliverS18/WiseBuyer/README.md

     </br></br>
 </div>

+# 📈 Trending

+WiseBuyer **for 12.12** has been pushed.
+Check [This branch](https://github.com/OliverS18/WiseBuyer/tree/12.12 "branch URL") for details.

 # Introduction

 When it comes to 11.11 or other e-commercial events, there are usually a lot of rules with great complexities, where customers have to do a hard math to manage their shoplist to acquire a relatively high discount. **Now WiseBuyer is here to provide an easy solution.** Just add your favorite goods to the cart and WiseBuyer will do all the rest work for you, providing a set of found sensible choices for your reference at the end.